Beuc/renpy-ttk/README.md

 a version of your game.
 Otherwise your players will lose their seen texts on the next update, which is a frustrating gaming experience.
 This is not specific to renpy-ttk but it's easy to forget about it.
-Also if you keep the `.rpyc` translation files but remove the `.rpy` ones, Ren'Py will not regenerate them, so I suggest keeping those as well.
+The same will eventually happen if you keep the `.rpyc` translation files but remove the `.rpy` ones, so I suggest keeping those as well.

 ## Contact